laminlabs/lamin-docs/docs/faq/storage.md

 file.save()  # save the change to the database
 ```

-## What should I do if I acidentially delete a file from storage?
+## What should I do if I accidentially delete a file from storage?

 `File` and `Dataset` records follows a "trash" behavior as canonical file systems.
 Meaning, when you perform `file.delete()`, the record is moved into trash while still exists in the database.